laramiedunlap/FinTech-Case-Study/README.md

 ## PagSeguro
 ### Overview and Origin
-* [PagSeguro](https://finance.yahoo.com/quote/PAGS?p=PAGS&.tsrc=fin-srch) was founded by its parent company Universo Online (UOL) in 2006 to provide the digital payment infrastructure for the burgeoning e-commerce sector of Brazil
+* [PagSeguro](https://finance.yahoo.com/quote/PAGS?p=PAGS&.tsrc=fin-srch) was founded by its parent company Universo Online (UOL) in 2006 to provide the digital payment infrastructure for the burgeoning e-commerce sector of Brazil [^1]

 * Between 2006-2011, 45% of Brazil's population had no bank account, and less than 30% had internet access.
-Yet UOL, the largest digital content, internet product and service provider in Brazil, saw the potential growth and knew that the expansion of internet users would beget a boom in the need for fast online payments
+Yet UOL, the largest digital content, internet product and service provider in Brazil, saw the potential growth and knew that the expansion of internet users would beget a boom in the need for fast online payments [^2]

-* Fastforward to 2022, and PagSeguro brings in 250 million (USD) annually in net income and offers an entire online banking ecosystem to its users.
+* Fastforward to 2022, and PagSeguro brings in 250 million (USD) annually in net income and offers an entire online banking ecosystem to its users. [^3]

 ---
 ### Business Activities
-* The Brazillian retail landscape contains a patchwork of micromerchants and small-to-medium sized enterprises (SMEs) -- all with highly variable needs in terms of e-commerce, many simply lack point-of-sale (POS) methods and credit card reconcilliation.
+* The Brazilian retail landscape contains a patchwork of micromerchants and small-to-medium sized enterprises (SMEs) -- all with highly variable needs in terms of e-commerce, many simply lack point-of-sale (POS) methods and credit card reconcilliation.

 * In 2013, PagSeguro expanded their services from online payments to POS devices and mobile POS (mPOS) for individual entrepreneurs, micromerchants, and SMEs.